Dubí: Economy

 Europe's largest deposits of lithium-bearing mica zinnwaldite are located in the area of Cínovec.
-As of April 2022, it is estimated to start the mining in 2025 at the earliest, but it remains uncertain whether the Czech Republic will decide on mining due to high environmental demands.
+In April 2022, it was estimated to start the mining in 2025 at the earliest, but it remains uncertain whether the Czech Republic will decide on mining due to high environmental demands.
+As of 2026, the start of mining is still not being prepared.

 Transport

 Dubí is an important transit point to Germany on the European route E55.
 The Cínovec / Altenberg and Cínovec / Zinnwald road border crossings are located within the municipal territory.

 The scenic Most–Dubí–Moldava railway line passes through the town.
 It is a technical monument that was declared a cultural heritage in 1998.